LiminLi-xjtu/RAG-Refining-Attributed-Graph-/README.md

 ## Environments
 The proposed RAG is implemented with python 3.8.8 on CPU.
+All results in the paper are from running on an i7-10700 CPU.

 No GPU required!
 Use of the GPU may cause slowdowns.